salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## OPTIONS
 In response to OPTIONS method servers
-* MUST respond ALLOW header and the purpose of cross-origin resource
 * MUST respond with valid methods
 * MUST NOT expose any other data
+* Is reserved for cross-origin resource sharing (CORS)

 ## Querying